Last updated on April 6th, 2021

-For some parents, a few tips are all that's needed.
-For others it's really useful to read or listen to a lot more around the whole subject (hence my book and my Bitesize audios), because so many things impact your child's ability to eat.
+For some parents of a child or teen with an eating disorder, a few tips are all that's needed.
+For others it's really useful to educate themselves a lot more around the whole subject of helping your child to eat because so many things impact your child's ability to eat when they are in the grip of an eating disorder.
+That's one reason why my book is detailed, and I've produced so many Bitesize audios.

 It can seem impossible to get your son or daughter to eat when they're suffering from anorexia or another restrictive eating disorder.
 Yet refeeding is essential in the early days of treatment.
 In this chapter I give you all the tips I’ve learned from experience, from our therapists and from other parents.
 I’ll use a bungee-jumping analogy to illustrate the principles.
 Later, I’ll offer some examples using practical scenarios of refeeding and of exposure to scary (fear) foods.